Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/logging.rst

 Use multiple loggers
 ********************

-You can add as many loggers as you want without changing the code.
+You can add as many loggers as you want without changing the logging code in your loop.

 .. code-block:: python
+    :emphasize-lines: 8

     from lightning.fabric import Fabric
     from lightning.fabric.loggers import CSVLogger, TensorBoardLogger